Line25 is reader supported. At no cost to you a commission from sponsors may be earned when a purchase is made via links on the site. Learn more

 1. RightFont:

 RightFont 5 is one of the most beautiful, innovative, and professional font management tool designed for Mac.
 It helps the designer’s preview, install sync and also manage their font files.
-RightFont allows users to activate and deactivate the stored fonts in any folder with a single click.
+This font allows users to activate and deactivate the stored fonts in any folder with a single click.
 It also allows the user to automatically activate any fonts for Illustrator, InDesign, Photoshop, and other useful apps.
 If you work in an organization, you can sync all the fonts with your entire team using any cloud service like Dropbox or Google Drive.
 One limitation that mac users find with default fonts they get is the absence of free Google fonts.
 RightFont gives the designers access to many free Google fonts at the ease of a single click.
-There are many more features that help you organize your fonts systematically and make them accessible to anyone on your team that might need it.
-It has a single device license available currently for $49 and a volume license that goes up to $45 per device for up to 19 devices and $40 per device for 20-50 devices.

 2. FontBase: